EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 ##### queryToken

-Execute a `BookQueryToken` query, a query string is built by `Interface`
+Execute a `BookQueryToken` query, a query string is built for us by the `Interface` all we need to do is to annotate a function with `@RawQuery`.

 ##### insertToken